You've heard of modular homes; Minneapolis just got its first prefabricated apartment building

 At the time, a single-family homebuilder named Dynamic Homes was supposed to build McGlynn's apartment "mods" in Detroit Lakes and truck them three hours to the build site in Minneapolis.
 The long transportation journey, however, inflated costs, causing McGlynn to abandon modular for traditional construction.

-With a factory option now closer to the Twin Cities, McGlynn said he’d consider modular construction again.
+With a factory option now closer to the Twin Cities, McGlynn said he would consider modular construction again.

 "It's just a matter of time," he said.
 "I think it needs to catch on.
 In the next [few] years we will see a lot more of it because of the ease of construction.
 You don't need as much space on site."